Ocaya235/Onekalit/README.md

-- 👋 Hi, I’m @Onekalit
+- 👋 Hi, I’m @Ocaya
-- 👀 I’m interested in math
+- 👀 I’m a Mathematician
-- 🌱 I’m currently learning linux
-- 💞️ I’m looking to collaborate on anything
+- 🌱 I am currently taking apart an arduino uno board and eavesdropping on the lkml
 - 📫 How to reach me ocayacharles1@gmail.com

 <!---